EE Customer Services Phone Number0843 596 3075

 What Can EE Customer Service Do For Me?

 If you’re looking to make the change to EE their customer service team can make the process simple, quick and painless.
 They will talk you through their plans, help you cancel your current contract or direct you to your nearest EE store if you’d rather do it face to face.
-If you wish to keep your current number, EE customer service can also request a Parting Authorisation Code for you to make this possible.
+If you wish to keep your current number the EE customer services team can also request a Porting Authorisation Code for you to make this possible.

 Who are EE?